-You create a backlink when you add website links to external sites.
+You create a backlink when you add a website page link to an external site.

 The most common practice is to use a few words to describe what the link is about and why it may be of interest to your readers.

-As an example of a simple link to an external website, you can find out more about me on my personal website.
+As an example of a simple link to an external website, you can find out more information about backlinks on Moz.

-While you probably use links to other sites in your blog posts, what you really want are links pointing to your blog.
+You probably use links to other sites in your blog posts.

 When you do a Google search, the entries that rank the highest are always the most authoritative sites.

-If you are new to blogging and search engine optimization (SEO), you know that keywords are an important ranking factor.
+If you are new to blogging and search engine optimization (SEO), you know that keywords are an essential ranking factor.

 The hard truth is that if you want to earn backlinks, it is difficult and slow.

-By far the best way to build backlinks is to write fantastic content that other bloggers will want to reference or share with their readers.
+By far, the best way to build backlinks is to write fantastic content.

 However, there are other ways you can try to get more inbound links.